kubernetes/kubectl/cmd/kinflate/demoHelloWorldShort.md

 kinflate inflate -f . | grep --context=3 acme-
 ```

-Optionally apply the modified configuration to a cluster:
+Optionally apply the modified configuration to a cluster

 <!-- @applyToCluster -->
 ```